VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

 Running Simulations with :code:`multi-planet`
 -------------------------

-multi-planet is the command line tool to run the simulations created with vspace across the processors on your computer.
+:code:`multi-planet` is the command line tool to run the simulations created with vspace across the processors on your computer.
 To run, type the following in the command line: